thebeardbe/KYD-snap/README.md

 > **DISCLAIMER**
 >
 > This repository is purely intended as an exercise in creating snap packages.
-Don't use this wallet to store crypto without a proper audit of both the snap and the upstream Reden repository.
+Don't use this wallet to store crypto without a proper audit of both the snap and the upstream KYD repository.
 In other words: don't trust random code on the interwebs!

 # Installing

 On any snap enabled Linux system:

 ```
-$ snap install reden-cimm --edge
+$ snap install kyd-thebeard --edge
-$ reden-cimm.reden-qt
+$ kyd-thebeard.kyd-qt
 ```

-You can now see all installed applications by running `snap info reden-cimm`.
+You can now see all installed applications by running `snap info kyd-thebeard`.

-Note: the final package should obviously be named `reden` and not `reden-cimm` but I don't want to squat that name, I'll leave that up to the Reden team.
+Note: the final package should obviously be named `kyd` and not `kyd-thebeard` but I don't want to squat that name, I'll leave that up to the KYD team.

 # Building